 forming a "helicopter," green early, turning brown in fall.
 Blooms in early spring; young fruits in summer, persisting into autumn.

 damp soils, streamsides and riverbanks.
 Very common in Wildwood, in damp places and along Connelly's Run.

 Other maples in the Park all have simple leaves.
 As the name suggests, ashes have similar leaves, but usually have more than 5 leaflets and their fruits are single samaras, not paired.
-Seedlings are frequently confused with poison ivy, which always has 3, not 5, leaflets, and has leaves that are not opposite each other.
-White ash also has opposite compound leaves, but usually with more leaflets and pale beneath.
+White ash is known in Wildwood, but usually has more leaflets that are pale beneath.
+Box Elder seedlings are frequently confused with poison ivy, which always has 3, not 5, leaflets, and has leaves that are not opposite each other.